energyquantified/eq-python-client/docs/reference/packages.rst

 ``energyquantified``
 --------------------

-The top-level package with one class:
+The top-level package with the main class:

- * :py:class:`EnergyQuantified <energyquantified.EnergyQuantified>`: The main
+ * :py:class:`EnergyQuantified <energyquantified.EnergyQuantified>`: The client
-   client class.
-Use this class to access API operations.
+   class.
+Use this class to initialize the client with an API key and to access API operations.

+There is also additional class available here:

+ * :py:class:`RealtoConnection <energyquantified.RealtoConnection>`: An
+   alternative client class for Realto users.
+Use this class to connect to the API via a Realto subscription.

 ``energyquantified.data``
 -------------------------